-ORLN 6635 Colloquium in nursing education
+ORLN 6635 - Colloquium in nursing education

-Prerequisite: Determined by instructor based on topic selected.
+Prerequisite: Determined by professor based on topic selected.
 Examination of selected problems in nursing education practice and administration.
-Course may be repeated for credit if different topic covered.
+Course may be repeated for credit if a different topic is covered.

-ORLN 6908 Independent study in professional nursing
+ORLN 6908 - Independent study in professional nursing